FAIR-Chem/fairchem/docs/core/install.md

-We do not have official conda recipes (yet!); in the meantime you can use the following environment yaml files for CPU [env.cpu.yml](https://raw.githubusercontent.com/FAIR-Chem/fairchem/main/packages/env.cpu.yml) and GPU [env.gpu.yml](https://raw.githubusercontent.com/FAIR-Chem/fairchem/main/packages/env.gpu.yml) to easily set up a working environment and install `fairchem-core`.
+We do not have official conda recipes (yet!); in the meantime you can use the following environment yaml files for CPU [env.cpu.yml](https://raw.githubusercontent.com/FAIR-Chem/fairchem/main/packages/env.cpu.yml) or GPU [env.gpu.yml](https://raw.githubusercontent.com/FAIR-Chem/fairchem/main/packages/env.gpu.yml) to easily set up a working environment and install `fairchem-core`.

 1. Create an environment to install *fairchem*